 A final note: Your job is not to give your kids a perfect life, but to teach them how to manage inevitable setbacks with integrity, grace, and resilience.
 Be the role model your children need right now.

 Getting a divorce and have questions about child support and child custody arrangements?
 Our attorneys are here to help.
-Please contact us today to schedule your free confidential consultation.
+Please contact us today to schedule your confidential consultation.
 Call 888-888-0919, or please click the button below.